apache/datafusion/docs/source/user-guide/cli.md

 ## Querying data from the files directly

-Files can be queried directly by enclosing the file or directory name in single `'` quotes as shown in the example.
+Files can be queried directly by enclosing the file, directory name or a remote location in single `'` quotes as shown in the examples.

-## Example
+## Examples

 Create a CSV file to query.